manyone-cph/teaching-dmjx-data-and-services/tutorials/hardware/README.md

 When you run the code the box should move smoothly from left to right as long as you keep space pressed, and stop when you relase it.

 **Further improvements**
 - Add accelleration and decelleration.
 So when first pressing the key, the box starts moving slowly and picks up speed over time, reaching some maximum value after a short while.
-And when the key is released the speed decreeses over time, maing the box slow down and come to a smooth stop.
+And when the key is released the speed decreeses over time, making the box slow down and come to a smooth stop.
 - Try listening for the arrow keys (ArrowDown, ArrowUp, ArrowLeft, ArrowRight) and move the box in the correct direction depedning on what keys are pressed.

 ### 2. Use the mouse to move an element